The Ultimate Guide to SLI/SLO

 overview

-The SLI set when the SLO was added is strict, and the SLO is consistently below the limit.
+The SLI set when the SLO was added was too strict, and the SLO is consistently below the target.

 This often happens when you add a new SLO.